yesthisisjoe/ios-swift-test/README.md

 ### Instructions
 The goal of this exercise is to create a very simple note app by following the tasks below.
 Code should be clear, easy to read, and modular.
-First fork this repository, then commit your changes and create a pull request when you're done (See [How to submit your work?](#how-to-submit-your-work))
+First fork this repository, then commit your changes and create a pull request when you're done (See [How to submit your work?](#how-to-submit-your-work)).
+The provided files can be used as a guideline, but add whatever other files you need.

 * TASK 1: Create a data source for the notes:
-  * Add non-null `text` and non-null `date` fields to the note model
+  * create a note model that can capture the text entered by a user and the date the user created the note
-  * Create a mock API to return a list of fake notes asynchronously
+  * create a mock API to return a list of fake notes asynchronously

 * TASK 2: Display a table of notes in the note controller:
   * use the mock API to populate the list